 Address: Petronas Twin Tower, Level 4, Kuala Lumpur City Centre

-Conveniently located next to the Petronas Towers, this aquarium is a must-see on any list of things for kids to do in KL.
-Home to over 150 species of marine life, possibly the star attractions are the tiger sharks and many a child’s favourite, the lethal sea snakes!
+Conveniently located next to the Petronas Towers and close to Petrosains listed above, this aquarium is a must-see on any list of things for kids to do in KL.
+Home to over 150 species of marine life, possibly the star attractions are the tiger sharks and the lethal sea snakes!

 A great place to discover on a rainy day, you can spend a few hours exploring the different watery landscapes, from the highlands and flooded jungles of Malaysia to the Amazon basin, coral reefs and open ocean.